 which streams correspond to its own signal and which streams correspond to interference.
 For an MU-MIMO

-transmission, VHT-LTFs are used to measure not only the channel for the designated signals but also to measure the channel for the interfering signals.
+transmission, VHT-LTF symbols are used to measure not only the channel for the designated signals but also to measure the channel for the interfering signals.
 While receiving an MU-MIMO transmission, it is recommended

 that the receiver use its channel knowledge to all spatial streams (including those that are interference) to do